 Due to extreme weather causing climate change and drought reducing the power and endurance of both wild and farmed animals, the use of motorcycles in nomadic herding has increased instead in recent years.
 To feel adventurous, you can also sit behind the motorcycle and ride around the middle Mongolian plateau like the wind while herding cattle from the foothills of the mountains.

 As mentioned above, adults process milk products while preparing dinner, while kids spend every evening playing knuckle-bone, horse racing, and other traditional games to have fun.
-After that, we gather in a circle for a conversation over a cool beverage, Airag, and traditional games.

 We’ll drive towards north to see ancient Erdene Zuu monastery.
 Kharkhorin was the capital of ancient Mongol Empire in 13th century, now one of the historical town of Arkhangai province.